Skip to content

 The ambiguity.

-Much has been written on the conceptual framing of urban resilience and how to operationalize it, engaging all stakeholders, and make it useful for the community.
-But what is the true meaning of the concept?
-In 2016, twenty-six definitions of urban resilience were reviewed (*) adding ambiguity to complexity.
-Ultimately, there is no definition needed if we do not agree on the prerequisites and on the ultimate objective backing the concept: we cannot separate people of their urban living places as both belong to the same process, the urban way of life.
-Understanding such prerequisites is key as it enables to conceive how our contemporary thinking articulates urban citizens’ relations with their environment, with a one and unique objective: the well-being and well-living of people together.
+Much has been written about the conceptual framework of urban resilience and how to operationalize it, engage all stakeholders, and make it useful to the community.
+But what does the concept really mean?
+In 2016, twenty-six definitions of urban resilience were reviewed (*), adding ambiguity to complexity.
+Ultimately, there is no need for a definition if we do not agree on the prerequisites and the ultimate objective backing the concept: we cannot separate people from their urban places, as both belong to the same process, the urban way of life.
+Understanding such prerequisites is key as it enables to conceive how our contemporary thinking articulates the relationship of urban citizens with their environment, with a one and unique objective: the well-being and well-living of people together.

 (*) https://www.researchgate.net/publication/288932192_Defining_urban_resilience_A_review